File last modified:

 An Esperanto word has one syllable for every vowel (or diphthong) in it.
 When two vowels come together, each is pronounced separately.
 The stress (“accent”) always falls on the second-to-the-last syllable, as marked here:

-Because character input systems are not always easily available for the letters Ĉ, Ĝ, Ĥ, Ĵ, Ŝ, and Ŭ, it is not uncommon in Email, filling out on-line forms, or other informal contexts to spell them CH, GH, HH, JH, SH, and U, or CX, GX, HX, JX, SX, and U or UX.
+Because character input systems are not always easily available for the letters Ĉ, Ĝ, Ĥ, Ĵ, Ŝ, and Ŭ, it is not uncommon in Email, filling out on-line forms, consulting electronic dictionaries, or other informal contexts to spell them CH, GH, HH, JH, SH, and U, or CX, GX, HX, JX, SX, and U or UX.
 These are strictly informal conventions.
 I have never seen a printed book that uses them.
 (Of the two, the H form is older, but the X form is preferable, since it allows computers to arrange lists in correct Esperanto alphabetical order.)

 Now you know.